Our team operates from several locations around the world, with staff based in Germany, Italy, the UK and the US. Our staff members are:

 report, starting in 2008.
 Since then he’s researched SRM governance and policy at the Harvard Kennedy School (USA) and the Institute for Advanced Sustainability Studies (Germany), and he was also a member of the UN Convention on Biological Diversity’s expert working group on geoengineering.
 He’s currently an Honorary Senior Research Fellow at the University of Bristol, UK.

 Peter was trained in the UK, obtaining his BSC in agricultural zoology from the University of Glasgow and his PhD from the University of Leeds.
 In 2003, he joined TWAS, becoming responsible for the organization’s programmatic activities aimed at building scientific capacity in developing countries.
 In 2013 he became coordinator of IAP, the InterAcademy Partnership, while retaining his duties under the TWAS Science Policy/Science Diplomacy Programme.

-Alex is Senior Manager of Multilateral Climate Strategy and a Senior Attorney in Environmental Defense Fund’s International Climate Program.
+Alex is Director of Multilateral Climate Strategy and Lead Counsel in Environmental Defense Fund’s Global Climate Program.
 Alex coordinates research and advocacy programs designed to promote policies and build institutions that effectively reduce greenhouse gas emissions around the globe.

 Manuela Schipizza Lough

 Manuela Schipizza Lough has an academic background in Languages from the University of Trieste, in Italy.
 She worked as a trainer for Bank of America Corporate Banking in London, then she moved back to Italy and has been working on international multi-partner projects for 15 years, managing teams that always had a very high scientific profile, such as members from the Ecole Normale Supérieure in Paris, the University of Cambridge, the Chinese Academy of Sciences and Lund University.
 Before joining TWAS-SRMGI she had a fellowship at the International School for Advanced Studies in Trieste (SISSA).